-The Cal Poly Pomona University Library is committed to providing accessible and informative materials that address racial and social justice in our society.
+The Cal Poly Pomona University Library is committed to providing accessible and informative materials that address racial and social justice.
 In this guide, you'll find a growing list of anti-racism, social justice, and Black Lives Matter related resources available on and off campus.
-This collection is by no means comprehensive but, we hope, it will provide our community with some guidance to addressing racism, white supremacy, and state violence while also centering and uplifting the immense cultural contributions of Black Americans.
+This collection is by no means comprehensive but, we hope, it will provide our community with some guidance for addressing racism, white supremacy, and state violence while also centering and uplifting the immense cultural contributions of Black Americans.

 All books listed are linked to their record in OneSearch.
-If you see a gap or would like to request an eBook version of any print materials listed, please contact one of the Subject Librarians.
-We'll do our best to accommodate all reasonable requests.
+If you see a gap or would like to request an eBook version of any print materials listed, please contact one of your CPP Librarians.
+We'll do our best to accommodate all reasonable requests!

 If you'd like to have some structure to help you engage with these varied resources, check out the Black Lives Matter Syallbus from Dr. Frank Leon Roberts of NYU.

-Throughout this guide, we've shared many of these resources in order to better support diversity, equity, and inclusion work on campus.
+Throughout this guide, we've shared many of the resources initially shared by the Office of Inclusive Excellence and Diveristy in order to better support diversity, equity, and inclusion work on campus.

 Work in support of the Black Lives Matter movement and anti-racism more broadly continue at CPP.
 On June 17, 2020, the Cal Poly Pomona Academic Senate adopted the Cal Poly Pomona's Commitment to Anti-Racism resolution.